laas865/Glucose_prediction_test/README.md

 # Glucose_prediction_test
-🩺 Glucose Level Prediction using Machine Learning
+• Glucose Level Prediction using Machine Learning
 A machine learning project to predict blood glucose levels based on health-related data.
 Ideal for early detection and monitoring of diabetes.
-🚀 Features
+•Features
-•Predicts glucose levels using ML models
+Predicts glucose levels using ML models

-MODELS USED:
+•MODELS USED:
 LogisticRegression
 RandomForestClassifier
 DecisionTreeClassifier

-CONCLUSION:
+•CONCLUSION:
 -**Exploration**: Key features impacting glucose levels include BMI, blood pressure, and age.
 - **Modeling**: Several models were trained and tested.
 Random Forest performed the best.
 - **Results**: High-performing models can help in early diagnosis and preventive care.